-

 - FDA’s AI/ML-Based Software as a Medical Device: Released in January 2021, this plan outlines the FDA’s approach to regulating adaptive AI and machine learning in medical devices as part of existing premarket submission processes.
 The approach emphasizes a “total product life cycle” regulatory approach, which includes clear expectations for quality systems and “good machine learning practices,” and focuses on the importance of real-world performance monitoring.

-- Federal Trade Commission Guidance: The FTC has published guidance on using AI and algorithms fairly, emphasizing transparency, explainability, and accountability.
+- Federal Trade Commission: The FTC has published guidance on using AI and algorithms fairly, emphasizing transparency, explainability, and accountability.
+More recently, it has undertaken a number of enforcement actions against deceptive claims related to AI.

-- State Regulations: States such as Tennessee, Colorado, and Utah have implemented their own AI-related regulations, particularly in areas like privacy and automated decision making.
-It is likely that additional states will soon follow.
+- State Regulations: States such as Tennessee, Colorado, Texas, and Utah have implemented their own AI-related laws.
+It is likely that additional states will follow.
+These AI-focused laws supplement state data protection laws that are broader in reach but may also impact AI, such as provisions related to automated decision making.

-Additionally, many relevant U.S. laws were intended to be “technology neutral” and apply to processes and outcomes rather than to the methods to achieve them, and therefore apply whether or not AI is used.
+Additionally, many relevant U.S. laws were intended to be “technology neutral” and apply to processes and outcomes rather than to the methods used to achieve them, and they may be likely to apply, regardless of whether AI is used.
 Some examples include:

-- Financial: The Fair Credit Reporting Act and Fair and Accurate Credit Transactions Act, the Equal Credit Opportunity Act, the Dodd-Frank Wall Street Reform Act, and the Consumer Protection Act all provide a lens through which to examine well-established rules for eligibility decision making, credit reporting, and eligibility explainability.
+- Financial: The Fair Credit Reporting Act and Fair and Accurate Credit Transactions Act, the Equal Credit Opportunity Act, the Dodd-Frank Wall Street Reform Act, and the Consumer Financial Protection Act impose well-established rules for eligibility decision making, credit reporting, and eligibility explainability, which provide a lens through which to examine AI.

 - Health: The Department of Health and Human Services regulates discriminatory outcomes under a number of laws, including the Civil Rights Act, the Rehabilitation Act, the Age Discrimination Act, and the Affordable Care Act.

-- Insurance: While many eligibility laws are federal, insurance is regulated by states; however, anti-discrimination rules at the federal level came into force with the Civil Rights Act.
+- Insurance: Insurance is regulated primarily by states; however, anti-discrimination rules at the federal level came into force with the Civil Rights Act.

 - Housing: The Civil Rights Act and the Fair Housing Act both address discriminatory housing practices, including the use of background screening.